En3X/kali-grub-bootloader/README.md

-# To get latest update on what is happening, go to original repo
+# Feel free to do whatever you want to this messy code
 https://github.com/NamelessXDev/kali-grub-bootloader
 ## Will add more features later on